Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 \subsubsection{Ratio scheme}

-In the coordinate-space factorization, $z^2\ll 1/\Lambda^2_{\rm QCD}$ must be small, whereas $P^z$ can be of any value.
-In this case, the ratio scheme by~\cite{Radyushkin:2017cyf} can be an effective choice for lattice renormalization.
+In the coordinate-space factorization, $|z|\ll \Lambda^{-1}_{\rm QCD}$ must be small, whereas $P^z$ can be of any value.
+In this case, the ratio scheme in~\cite{Radyushkin:2017cyf,Orginos:2017kos} can be an effective choice for lattice renormalization.
 Consider the ratio \beq \tilde{h}(\lambda,z^2,a)/\tilde{h}(0,z^2,a)\,, \eeq where the denominator is a nonperturbative matrix element at $P^z=0$.
 Since $\tilde{h}(\lambda,z^2,a)$ and $\tilde{h}(0,z^2,a)$ calculated from the same lattice ensemble are correlated with each other, the error in the ratio can be reduced.
 Besides, the ratio does not need further renormalization on the lattice, so one can directly take the continuum limit

-which has been referred to as the ``reduced pseudo Ioffe-time'' distribution in~\cite{Radyushkin:2017cyf}.
-Note that although $\tilde{h}$ depends on $\mu$ in the continuum theory, the ratio in \eq{ratio1} does not as it is RG invariant.
-At small $|z|$,
+which has referred to as the ``reduced Ioffe-time pseudo'' distribution in~\cite{Radyushkin:2017cyf,Orginos:2017kos}.
+In the $\MS$ scheme, $\tilde{h}(0,z^2\mu^2)$ has a small-$z$ expansion,

-as the lowest moment of the iso-vector quark PDF is just $a_0=1$.
-If we ignore all the power corrections, then $\tilde{h}(0,z^2\mu^2)$ is perturbative and can be regarded as a renormalization factor, and the corresponding matching coefficient is equal to the ``ratio'' scheme mentioned above~\cite{Izubuchi:2018srq}.
+where the lowest moment of the iso-vector quark PDF $a_0$ is trivially one.
+If we ignore all the power corrections, then $\tilde{h}(0,z^2\mu^2)$ is perturbative and can be regarded as a renormalization factor.
 Therefore, the ratio in \eq{ratio1} still satisfies a similar OPE or factorization formula to \eqs{ope}{io-Q-fact}, except that the matching coefficient must be modified correspondingly~\cite{Radyushkin:2017lvu,Izubuchi:2018srq},

-Apart from the factorization formula, the OPE can also be used to calculate the moments of PDFs by forming derivatives, which has been explored in~\cite{Karpie:2018zaz,Shugert:2020tgq,Joo:2020spy}.

-In other variants of the ratio scheme, it has also been suggested that one replaces $\tilde{h}(0,z^2,a)$ by the vacuum matrix element of the nonlocal Wilson line operator~\cite{Qiu:2019bnl, Braun:2018brg}, as the UV divergence does not depend on the external state.~\\
+In other variants of the ratio scheme, it has also been suggested that one replaces $\tilde{h}(0,z^2,a)$ by the vacuum matrix element of the nonlocal Wilson line operator~\cite{Braun:2018brg,Li:2020xml}, as the UV divergence does not depend on the external state.

-At last, compared to the RI/MOM and ratio schemes, the Wilson-line mass-subtraction scheme has the advantage that it does not introduce potentially-unknown nonperturbative effects at large $|z|$.
-Especially for the gluon Wilson-line operators, the operator mixing in an off-shell scheme such as RI/MOM will pose much greater challenge for lattice implementations.
-As the only nonperturbative quantity to be determined in this method, the mass correction $\delta m$ is independent of $z$ and can be calculated with good precision.
-This would allow for integration over a wider range of $z$ or $\lambda$ in the Fourier transform, thus reducing the truncation error which is an important source of systematics in current LaMET applications.
-Though the perturbative matching still needs further development due to the renormalon ambiguities, the Wilson-line mass-subtraction scheme has the potential to become a reliable method for lattice renormalization in the future.